 Rich countries should provide significant climate finance support for adaptation in developing countries.
 Adaptation support should take priority over the use of ‘internationally transferred mitigation outcomes’.

 Forest Protection and Restoration

 Stabilizing the climate requires first to bring fossil fuel emissions in other sectors down to ‘real zero’.
 Article 5 of the Paris Agreement calls on Parties “to conserve and enhance sinks”, while also noting the importance of incentivizing non-carbon benefits and supporting indigenous and local communities.
 Forest protection and restoration can play some role in mitigation responses, but it’s most important for the integrated benefits of biodiversity, ecosystem integrity, and climate resilient sustainable development.
-The NDC should set separate targets for fossil fuels and land.
-It should acknowledge that carbon stored in natural ecosystems is effectively irreplaceable in the time frames necessary to address climate change.
-Countries should adopt no-deforestation pledges, and countries should also commit to ending imports from market actors who benefit from deforestation.
+The NDC should set separate mitigation targets for fossil fuels and for land use.
+It should acknowledge that carbon stored in natural ecosystems is not replaceable in the very short time frames necessary to address climate change, and thus should adopt a ‘no deforestation’ policy.
+Countries should also commit to ending imports from market actors who benefit from deforestation.

 Finance Serves Community Needs

 Financial commitments should be part of rich-country NDCs.
 Grants and non-market mechanisms should be part of that climate finance commitment.
 This commitment is spelled out at Articles 9.4 and 9.5 of the Paris Agreement.